James Longstreet: Early life

-Boyhood
+Childhood

-James Longstreet was born on January 8, 1821, in Edgefield District, South Carolina, an area that is now part of North Augusta, Edgefield County.
-He was the fifth child and third son of James Longstreet (1783–1833), of Dutch descent, and Mary Ann Dent (1793–1855) of English descent, originally from New Jersey and Maryland respectively, who owned a cotton plantation close to where the village of Gainesville would be founded in northeastern Georgia.
-James's ancestor Dirck Stoffels Langestraet immigrated to the Dutch colony of New Netherland in 1657, but the name became Anglicized over the generations.
-James's father was impressed by his son's "rocklike" character on the rural plantation, giving him the nickname Peter, and he was known as Pete or Old Pete for the rest of his life.
-Longstreet's father decided on a military career for his son but felt that the local education available to him would not be adequate preparation.
-At the age of nine, James was sent to live with his aunt Frances Eliza and uncle Augustus Baldwin Longstreet in Augusta, Georgia.
+James Longstreet was born on January 8, 1821, in Edgefield District, South Carolina, now part of North Augusta, Edgefield County.
+He was the fifth child and third son of James Longstreet, of Dutch descent, and Mary Ann Dent of English descent, originally from New Jersey and Maryland respectively, who owned a cotton plantation close to where the village of Gainesville would be founded in northeastern Georgia.
+James's ancestor Dirck Stoffels Langestraet immigrated to the Dutch colony of New Netherland in 1657, but the name was Anglicized over the generations.
+The family was moderately prosperous and held dozens of slaves.
+James's father was impressed by his son's "rocklike" character, giving him the nickname Peter, and he was known as Pete or Old Pete for the rest of his life.
+Longstreet's father decided on a military career for his son but felt that the available local education would not be adequate preparation.
+At age nine, James was sent to live with his aunt Frances Eliza and uncle Augustus Baldwin Longstreet in Augusta, Georgia.
 James spent eight years on his uncle's plantation, Westover, just outside the city while he attended the Academy of Richmond County.
 His father died from a cholera epidemic while visiting Augusta in 1833.
 Although James's mother and the rest of the family moved to Somerville, Alabama, following his father's death, James remained with his uncle.

 As a boy, Longstreet enjoyed swimming, hunting, fishing, and riding horses.
 He became adept at shooting firearms.
-Northern Georgia was very rural frontier territory during Longstreet's boyhood, and Southern aristocratic traditions had not yet taken hold.
+Northern Georgia was very rural frontier territory, and Southern aristocratic traditions had not yet taken hold.
 As a result, Longstreet's manners were sometimes rather rough in spite of his plantation background.
 He dressed unceremoniously and at times used coarse language, although not in the presence of women.
-In his old age, Longstreet described his aunt and uncle as caring and loving.
+In later life, Longstreet described his aunt and uncle as caring and loving.
 He made no known political statements before the war and appears to have been largely uninterested in politics.
 But Augustus, as a lawyer, judge, newspaper editor, and Methodist minister, was a fierce states' rights partisan who supported South Carolina during the Nullification crisis (1828–1833), ideas to which Longstreet probably would have been exposed.
-Augustus was also known for drinking whiskey and playing card games at a time when many Americans considered them immoral, habits he passed on to Longstreet.
+Augustus was also known for drinking whiskey and playing cards at a time when many Americans considered them immoral, habits he passed on to Longstreet.